limpyd/redis-limpyd/doc/fields.rst

     class Foo(model.RedisModel):
         """
-        The PK field is `pk`, and will be auto-incremented.
+        The PK field is ``pk``, and will be auto-incremented.
         """
         database = main_database

     class Bar(model.RedisModel):
         """
-        The PK field is `id`, and will be auto-incremented.
+        The PK field is ``id``, and will be auto-incremented.
         """
         database = main_database
         id = fields.AutoPKField()

     class Baz(model.RedisModel):
         """
-        The PK field is `name`, and won't be auto-incremented, so you must assign it a value when creating an instance.
+        The PK field is ``name``, and won't be auto-incremented, so you must assign it a value when creating an instance.
         """
         database = main_database
         name = fields.PKField()

-Note that wathever name you use for the PKField_ (or AutoPKField_), you can always access it via the name `pk` (but also we its real name).
+Note that whatever name you use for the PKField_ (or AutoPKField_), you can always access it via the name ``pk`` (but also we its real name).
 It's easier for abstraction:

 .. code:: python